MeryemCiftciAly/my_sql_journey/projects/global_sanctions/README.md

 ---

 ## Objectives
-We aim to address the following themes:
+My aim to address the following themes:

 1. **The Why** – Why sanctions are imposed (objectives and triggers).
 2. **The Who** – Which countries impose sanctions, and which are targeted.